Chapter 1:

 “Back off!
 Scram!”

-Someone’s in trouble, it’s close by, unfortunately the voice doesn’t sound like a young lady surrounded by monsters or bandits.
+Someone’s in trouble close by.
+Unfortunately, the voice doesn’t sound like it belongs to a young lady being harassed by monsters or bandits.

 Instead, it’s a gruff old man’s.